Arts and Culture

 Council cuts and the arts

 The arts depend on a combination of national and local funding.
 The disproportionate cuts to local councils in areas like ours have had a damaging impact.
 Museums Sheffield for example, one of Sheffield’s two successful museum trusts, welcomes 1 million visitors a year.
 But since 2012 it’s lost 40% of its staff, because of budget cuts.
 I’ve consistently challenged cuts to our Council, co-ordinating the ‘Fair Deal for Sheffield’ campaign, pressing the case with Treasury Ministers and leading a delegation to the Prime Minister.
-Now Councils are facing the loss of all remaining Government grant during this Parliament, something I’ll continue to oppose.
+I have also met with then Minister for the Arts John Glen to discuss funding channels for arts and culture.

 Standing up for the BBC

-The BBC is an extraordinary national asset, with a proud history of immensely popular high quality programmes.
-After receiving hundreds of emails in support of the BBC I spoke out against Government plans, which could harm its ability to create popular programming and undermine its independence.
+The BBC is an extraordinary national asset, with a strong history of popular high quality programmes and community broadcasting, which I have consistently defended.
+Back in 2016, I spoke out against Government plans which could have harmed its ability to create popular programming and undermine its independence, and I will oppose the latest attack from Boris Johnson’s Government.
 I have also made the case for the importance of local radio services, and spoken in Parliament about the value of BBC Radio Sheffield.

 Backing local groups

 Alongside meeting up with the heads of local arts organisations, I support local groups wherever possible – like the Sheffield Visual Arts Group and Sheffield Live – and have been involved in fundraising for the theatres, museums and galleries.
-I’ve also met and supported heritage groups like the Friends of Sheffield Castle, Lodge, Walkley History project and Our Broomhall.
+I’ve also met and supported heritage groups like the Friends of Sheffield Manor Lodge, Friends of Sheffield Castle, Walkley History project and Our Broomhall.

 This is a selection of my work on these issues.
 Please get in touch if you want to find out more.